 Validator groups who will be selected for a cohort (and will thus receive a portion of the Foundation’s votes) will be informed by the following (non-exhaustive) considerations:

-Celo Gold governance participation (e.g., how many Celo Gold holders are actively participating in voting); and
+- CELO governance participation (e.g., how many CELO holders are actively participating in voting); and

-To support effective and responsible validators, the Foundation considers the following, basic criteria, which must be met by all applicants who receive Foundation votes:
+To support effective and responsible validators, the Foundation considers the following, main criteria for network performance, which must be met by all applicants who receive Foundation votes.

 Zero Slashing Incidents.
 The validator members of any applying group must not have been slashed within the last 6 months of application.
 (Note, there are a variety of reasons for slashing, including downtime, security issues, etc. At the outset, and because groups can re-apply at 6 months and 1 day of the slashing, all slashing will be considered equal at this stage)